apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

 The dill pickler is the default pickler in the Python SDK.

-**NOTE**: This applies to the Python SDK executing with the dill pickler on any remote runner using portability.
+**NOTE**: This applies to the Python SDK executing with the dill pickler on any remote runner.
 Therefore, this issue will not occur in `DirectRunner`.
 Additionally, if users cannot use the version of `dill` or `cloudpickle` required by Beam, and choose to install a custom version, they must also ensure that they use the same custom version at runtime (for example in their custom container, or by specifying a pipeline dependency requirement).